Shapedsundew9/erasmus-gp/egppy/egppy/physics/docs/insertion.md

 # GC Insertion

 Insertion of a GC into another GC falls into one of three categories:

 - **Stacking**.Stacking one GC on top of the other and wrapping it in a new resultant GC.
 - **Wrapping**.
-The graph of a GChas its IO interface replaced with that of an Empty GC.
+The graph of a GC has its IO interface replaced with that of an Empty GC.
 - **Restructuring**: A Resultant GC and a Fetal GC will be required.

 ## Limitations

 There are limitations as to which GC's may be stacked, wrapped or restructured.
 This is determined by the type of graph they have.

 | Graph Type | Stack | Wrap | Restructure |